Joseph Cuschieri: As a Member of Parliament

 Joseph Cuschieri was elected as an MP for three consecutive terms commencing 1998.
 He garnered a greater share of the vote in 2003 and then in 2008.

 From 1998 to 2003 he served, alongside Charles Mangion, as spokesperson for Local Councils.
 From 2003 to 2008 he served with Karmenu Vella and Evarist Bartolo as spokesperson for tourism, Air Malta, and hotels industry.
 He was also appointed speaker for the Infrastructure and Capital Projects, together with Charles Buhagiar.

 During his ten-year parliamentary career Joseph Cuschieri served on delegations to the United Kingdom, Isle of Man, Tunisia, Australia, South Korea, Germany, Palestine, Israel and Jordan, among others.

 Altruistic resignation from the House of Representatives

 On 29 September 2008 Joseph Cuschieri ceded his parliamentary seat to newly elected Labour leader Dr Joseph Muscat, who at that time was not a Maltese member of Parliament.
 Thus he made it possible for the new Labour Leader to carry out his duties as Leader of the Opposition in Parliament on behalf of the Malta Labour Party.

 Joseph Muscat thanked Cuschieri for "his extraordinary and generous decision", and Charles Mangion, former Deputy Leader of the Labour Party for Parliamentary Affairs and acting Opposition Leader Charles Mangion, described Cuschieri as a hard worker and remarkably altruistic, calling his resignation historically and politically important for the country.
 Joseph Muscat was the Prime Minister of Malta between March 2013 and January 2020.

-Following are two quotes by the Labour Leader Dr Joseph Muscat dated

-20 September 2008 about Joseph Cuschieri resignation from the Parliament of Malta: